-Students planning to earn an Associate Degree while preparing to transfer must complete the appropriate transfer general education pattern as well as the course requirements specified in the program of study for the declared major or area of emphasis.
-Be sure to consult with your transfer institution and your CMC counselor when planning your Student Education Plan (SEP).
+Students planning to earn an Associate Degree while preparing to transfer must complete the California General Education Transfer Curriculum (Cal-GETC) transfer general education pattern as well as the course requirements specified in the program of study for the declared major or area of emphasis.
+Students should consult with their transfer institution and their CMC counselor when planning their Student Education Plan (SEP).
 Below is general information about transfer to the California State University and University of California systems.